 Even if you have used the Fastest server button previously, you should try several other locations as well.
 Try the ones that are close to your physical location.

 If you're not sure how to check if the speed has increased - there are many apps on the App Store for testing the speed.
 Download one and use it for speed testing purposes.

-Go to the Settings page on your Surfshark app, scroll down until you find the Protocol setting.
+Go to Settings --> VPN Settings --> Protocol.
 By default, the protocol should be on Automatic.
 Change it from Automatic to OpenVPN (UDP), then connect to one of Surfshark's servers and test the speed again.